Email icon

 Guide · 6 min read

-Why Automatic Commercial Doors Stop Working and How They Are Fixed
+Why Automatic Commercial Doors Stop Working

 Automatic doors fail in patterns.
 Sensor faults, drive-belt slip, control-board lock-up and safety-beam misalignment account for the large majority of callouts.
 Knowing the pattern speeds up the fix.